Do you want the market to use your products, as you intended, over your competitors?

-Recent popularity of Agile product development, and the desire for quicker product delivery, has made this principle all the more relevant.
-Pursuit of any product development needs to be in the context of the investment and control of a well engineered program.
-We recognise that building and growing a business is akin to running a marathon – it requires planning and adaption to the situation over the distance.
-There are approaches to progress, even running the whole distance in sprints.
-However, starting a marathon by sprinting with no idea of how long the race is, which direction to run in, who the competition is, or your own competitive strengths against such competition is a guaranteed formula for waste.
+Speed also needs context.
+Planning and executing a product or a project is akin to running a marathon – it requires competitive knowledge and adaption to the situation over the entire distance.
+There are many approaches to make progress, even running the whole distance in sprints.
+However, starting a marathon by sprinting with no idea of how long the race is, which direction to run in, who the competition is, or your own competitive strengths against such competition is a formula for waste.

-When done well, programs will plan long (to provide funding/capital confidence), but deliver short (via progressive releases of change and product).
+When done well, programs will plan long to provide funding confidence, but deliver short via progressive, high-cadence releases of change and product.